ezEngine/docs/docs/physics/physx-visual-debugger.md

 Just launch the PVD, then launch your game, either via [ezPlayer](../tools/player.md) or by [running a scene](../editor/run-scene.md).
 The PVD should then display the physics scene setup of your game.
 The PVD will not display anything when you only have a scene open in the editor for editing, as the engine will only create the PhysX objects once the simulation starts.

-You may need to adjust the camera up axis in the PVD to align with the ez coordinate system (+Z up, left-handed).
+You may need to adjust the camera up axis in the PVD to align with the EZ coordinate system (+Z up, left-handed).

 ## See Also